apache/streampipes-extensions/streampipes-processors-transformation-jvm/src/main/resources/org.apache.streampipes.processors.transformation.jvm.stringoperator.timer/documentation.md

 ## Description

-This processor measures how long a boolean value does not change.
-Once the value is changes the event with the measured time is emitted.
+This processor measures how long a value of a string field does not change.
+Once the value is changes the event with the measured time and the corresponding string value is emitted.

 ***

 ## Required input

-A boolean value is required in the data stream.
+A string field is required in the data stream.

 ### Field

-The boolean field which is monitored for state changes.
+The string field which is monitored for any value changes.

 ***

 ## Configuration

-### Timer value
-Define whether it should be measured how long the value is true or how long the value is false.
+(no further configuration required)

 ## Output
+The following two fields are appended to the event:
-Appends a field with the time how long the value did not change.
-Is emitted on the change of the boolean value.
-Runtime name: measured_time
+* [measured_time] the measured time for the string value to not change
+* [field_value] the corresponding string value

+The event is emitted whenever the value of the string field changes.